HarrySnart/OptimizingCourseSites/README.md

 Finally, the third example shows the same again but this time the courses are mandatory, so each staff member has to attend each course at a given site.

 Whilst the examples here are simple, it demonstrates the flexibility of SAS Optimization and how, by adjusting the constraints, different business perspectives can be factored in.

+The full code can be ran in `Course Selection with Site Consideration.sas`.
+You need to have SAS Optimization licensed to run it.

+Alternatively, you can download the results directly and view them in a browser by opening `CourseSelection.html`.